 - Visualizing texture representations

-3D shape understanding: 3D data is becoming common with the growth of consumer depth scanners and the increasing number of gaming and virtual reality applications.
+3D shape understanding: 3D data is becoming common with the growth of consumer depth scanners and the increasing number of gaming and virtual/augmented reality applications.
 We are developing a number of fundamental techniques to improve the creation and organization of 3D shape data.
 Take a look at this recent talk for an overview of our work on 3D shape generation.
 Below are links to individual projects.

 - Unsupervised 3D shape learning

 Dark Ecology: This project will leverage large-scale cloud computing and develop novel computer vision, machine learning, and radar analysis methods to measure the densities and velocities of migrating birds across the US.
 Deep convolutional networks will be trained to discriminate migrating birds from precipitation and other clutter in the radar data.
 New techniques for domain transfer and weakly supervised training will enable the training of convolutional networks with only modest-sized training sets.
 Gaussian process (GP) models will be developed to create smooth national maps of migration density and velocity.
 Novel GP methods and cloud-computing workflows will allow us to scale to massive radar data sets and analyze the more then 200 million archived radar scans.
 The resulting data and tools will be curated with open access policies, and used by the research team to conduct ecological research about patterns and drivers of continent-scale migration.

 - Learning and inference with humans in-the-loop [ICML 16 workshop, CVPR 15, WACV 15, CVPR 14]

 - Describing objects using parts and attributes, a survey